upper right: Childe Hassam / 1912

 - Kelly, Franklin, with Nicolai Cikovsky, Jr., Deborah Chotner, and John Davis.
 American Paintings of the Nineteenth Century, Part I. The Collections of the National Gallery of Art Systematic Catalogue.
 Washington, D.C., 1996: 283, repro.
 282.

-- Kirsh, Andrea, and Levenson, Rustin S. Seeing Through Paintings: Physical Examination in Art Historical Studies.
+- Kirsh, Andrea, and Rustin S. Levenson.
+Seeing Through Paintings: Physical Examination in Art Historical Studies.
+Materials and Meaning in the Fine Arts 1.
 New Haven, 2000: 264.

 The medium-weight, plain-weave fabric support is unlined and remains on its original four-member, mortise-and-tenon stretcher.
 Over the off-white commercially prepared ground, paint was applied rapidly, wet-into-wet, and in consistencies from smooth to impasto.
 Most brushstrokes exhibit several unmixed colors.
 The paint was built up primarily with multiple opaque layers and scumbles, allowing several differently colored layers to be visible simultaneously.
 The painting is unvarnished and is free of damage and inpaint, except along the edges where the rabbet of the frame has abraded the paint.